England Football Online

 ELO rating 10th to 12th

-Colours: made by Adidas - Carbon grey jerseys with black sleeves/neck/collar, carbon grey Adidas sleeve stripes, lack/red/yellow cuffs, black shorts with carbon grey Adidas side stripes, black socks with grey Adidas striped tops.
+Colours made by Adidas - Carbon grey jerseys with black sleeves/neck/collar, carbon grey Adidas sleeve stripes, lack/red/yellow cuffs, black shorts with carbon grey Adidas side stripes, black socks with grey Adidas striped tops.

-Capt: Manuel Neuer Head Coach: Joachim Löw, 57 (3 February 1960), appointed Head Coach on 13 July 2006.
+Captain Manuel Neuer Head Coach Joachim Löw, 57 (3 February 1960), appointed Head Coach on 13 July 2006.

 198th & Final match, W 124 - D 40 - L 34 - F 467 - A 200.